bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

   - `Set Axis Value / Percent`: Set the value of a specific axis on the controller.
 This can be useful if the axis is not behaving as expected or you don't have a controller right now.
   - `Release Axis Value Hold`: Release t he value hold of a specific axis on the controller.
 Returns value control to the controller.
   - `Load / Save Custom Mapping`: Load from disk or Save to disk your custom mapping.
+  - `Relaunch`: Close the gamepad-io application and re-open it.

 ## Feedbacks